Azure/azure-sdk-tools/packages/python-packages/doc-warden/README.md

 * Enforces Readme Standards
     - Readmes present
-    - Readmes have appropriate contents
+    - Readmes have appropriate content
+* Enforces Changelog Standards
+    - Changelogs Present
+    - Changelogs contain entry and content for the latest package version
 * Generates report for included observed packages

 This package is tested on Python 2.7 -> 3.8.